 The system of schools providing higher education comprises public, private, and state universities.
 Information on public and private universities is drawn from the SIMS database (i.e. Union Information from Students' Registers).
-Numbers of schools and students are reported according to the status as at 31 December and numbers of graduates for the entire school year.
-The central SIMS database is continually completed and updated; the data presented in this Statistical Yearbook refer to the database status as at 21 January 2019.
+Numbers of schools and students are reported according to the status as at 31 December and numbers of graduates for the whole school year.
+Data are continually added to the source SIMS database and the database is continually updated, including retrospective corrections; the data presented in this Statistical Yearbook refer to the database status as at 20 January 2020.
 Two state universities founded by the Ministry of Defence (University of Defence, which is in the City of Brno) and by the Ministry of the Interior (Police Academy of the Czech Republic in Prague) do not have the duty to send information on their students to the central SIMS database and therefore they are not included in the tables.